 In North America by the 1930s, automobiles and trucks had triumphed over animals.
-Paved highways (including US 30 and 66) linked the US.
-Now congestion was becoming a problem in large urban areas.
+Paved highways (including US 30 and 66) linked the US and congestion was becoming a problem in urban areas.
 Surging traffic volumes forced planners to think beyond conventional single-file roads and intersecting streets regulated by Stop signs or lights.

-In 1937 Canada opened the first segment of the Queen Elizabeth Way (QEW) between Niagara Falls on the US border and Toronto ON.
-It was designed based on the Autobahns and, after completion, ran 86 miles (138 km) with two lanes in each direction and a grass median.
+In 1937 Ontario Canada opened the first segment of the Queen Elizabeth Way (QEW) between Niagara Falls on the NY border and Toronto ON.
+This "freeway" was designed based on the Autobahns and, after completion, ran 86 miles (138 km) with two lanes in each direction and a grass median.
 It also had innovations including overhead lighting plus cloverleaf and partial cloverleaf (trumpet-style) interchanges.
 The QEW became North America's first modern long-distance divided highway with controlled access.

 In 1939 the heavily-attended General Motors "Futurama" display at the New York World's Fair promoted an idyllic world of high-speed roadways free of any need to stop.
 It was supposed to be America in 1960 or so.
 It was a tremendous hit with visitors and received very favorable coverage in newspapers and magazines.